Dragović monastery: Recent history

 In 1959, when the artificial lake for the hydroelectric power station Peruća had been made by the Yugoslav Communists, monastery Dragović was moved on a hill not far from the old fortress called Gradina.

 Between 1991 and 1993, during the Croatian War of Independence, the monastery was broken into several times, and in 1995 it was abandoned, after which the church was devastated and desecrated, making it unhabitable.
 Later, Bishop Fotije gave his blessing to Father Đorđe Knežević to begin with the reconstruction of the monastery.
 In autumn 2004, basic conditions were achieved for the return of monks.
 Thus with the decree of Bishop Fotije, on 15 September 2004 monastery Dragović received a new brotherhood, and hieromonk Varsonufije (Rašković) was appointed their Father Superior.
 On the same day due to the feast of the Nativity of the Theotokos, the first Holy Hierarchal Liturgy was served in the reconstructed monastery's church.

 In this way, the tradition of the gathering of Orthodox in this monastery has been established again.
 This assembly occurs every year on Sunday before the feast of the Nativity of the Theotokos.

 Treasury

 Monastery Dragović used to have a rich treasury, in which was kept a number of manuscripts from 16th-18th centuries, as well as very old books written in Greek, Latin, Italian, Russian and Church Slavic.

 There were also very rare antimens, among which was one made by Hristofor Zefarović dating from 1752.
 A great number of sacral objects mainly made in silver granulation and filigree from the 18th century were also a part of this rich treasury.

-In the monastery’s church, a part of Saint Gregory’s relics was kept - Saint Gregory was a Serbian enlighter and Archbishop who was allegedly a descendant of Saint Nemanjić family.
+In the monastery's church, a part of Saint Gregory's relics was kept - Saint Gregory was a Serbian enlightener and Archbishop who was allegedly a descendant of Saint Nemanjić family.